 Selected members of the accounting, business and academic communities will be invited to preside as Olympiad judges.

-Winners will win amazing prizes from sponsors and will be announced during a prestigious awards ceremony at SAIPA’s Accounting iNdaba on 2 and 3 November 2021.
+Winners will win amazing cash prizes and more from sponsors and will be announced during a prestigious awards ceremony at SAIPA’s Accounting iNdaba in November 2022.

 - Visit Learner Registration (mysaipa.co.za)

-- Enter as an individual or as your teacher to register you as a group
+- Enter as an individual or ask your teacher to register you as a group

 - The registration fee is R75 per learner and R200 per group of up to five learners (applicable to Grade 12 learners).